corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 First create the `AppleStamp` state.
 This state is the voucher issued to customers.

+1. Create a file called `AppleStamp.java` in the `states` directory.

+2. Open the file.

 ### Add annotations

 The first thing you should do when writing a state is add the `@BelongsToContract` annotation.
 This annotation establishes the relationship between a state and a contract.
 Without this, your state does not know which contract is used to verify it.